 Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds of then outstanding Warrants to Purchase Shares of Common Stock dated November 24, 2004.
-The Company received an aggregate of \$897,948 upon such exercises.
-On February 1, 2006, the Company sold an aggregate of 65,674 shares of its Common Stock upon exercise of 29,926 of then outstanding Warrants to Purchase Shares of Common Stock dated March 19, 2004 and 35,748 of then outstanding Warrants to Purchase Shares of Common Stock dated November 24, 2004.
-The Company received an aggregate of \$189,457 upon such exercises.
-On February 21, 2006, the Company sold an aggregate of 55,769 shares of its Common Stock upon exercise of 20,020 of then outstanding Warrants to Purchase Shares of Common Stock dated March 19, 2004 and 35,749 of then outstanding Warrants to Purchase Shares of Common Stock dated November 24, 2004.
-The Company received an aggregate of \$159,642 upon such exercises.
+Unregistered Sales of Equity Securities and Use of Proceeds

+In April 2006, the Company issued an aggregate of 376,507 shares of its Common Stock upon exercise of then outstanding Warrants to Purchase Shares of Common Stock dated November 27, 2005.
+The Company received an aggregate of \$1,355,425 upon such exercises.
+On May 30, 2006, the Company issued an aggregate of 51,868 shares of its Common Stock upon exercise of then outstanding Warrants to Purchase Shares of Common Stock dated March 19, 2004.
+The Company received an aggregate of \$156,123 upon such exercises.
 The Company claims an exemption from registration of the offer and sale of the shares of Common Stock issued upon exercise of these Warrants under Rule 506 under the Securities Act of 1933 on the basis that each of the purchasers is an accredited investor.